-In 2016, there was an estimated number of 501,400 jobs in the United States for Insurance Sales Agent.
+There were about 501,400 jobs for Insurance Sales Agent in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 49,800 new jobs for Insurance Sales Agent by 2026.
-Due to new job openings and attrition, there will be an average of 54,700 job openings in this field each year.
+There will be an estimated 54,700 positions for Insurance Sales Agent per year.

 The states with the most job growth for Insurance Sales Agent are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Insurance Sales Agent ranges between $27,500 and $125,610.

 Insurance Sales Agents who work in Massachusetts, Wisconsin, or Connecticut, make the highest salaries.